-Submit the Kyoto University HSE Program Portfolio and Registration Card (Form HSE-003) by e-mail to kyomu_gcoe@hse.gcoe.kyoto-u.ac.jp.
-Only Word documents will be accepted.
-In addition, print the document out and submit it with signatures of your supervisor and your Department Chairperson to C Cluster Office NO LATER THAN 14 October, 2011.
+You are requied to submit the Kyoto University HSE Program Portfolio (Form HSE-003) by e-mail to kyomu\gcoe@hse.gcoe.kyoto-u.ac.jp.
+Only word documents will be accepted.
+And, this portfolio with your supervisor's approval and signature should be submitted to HSE Center, C1-3-182 NO LATER THAN 10 October, 2012.